-The worm can infect the waterfowl’s blood as well as all the animals that live near the water.
+The worm can infect the waterfowl’s blood and all the animals that live near the water.
 Then, the animals or birds can pass the eggs of the parasites into the water by their feces.
-As soon as the parasite’s eggs hatch in the water, the larvae can swim around and find their second host who is the snail.
+As soon as the parasite’s eggs hatch in the water, the larvae can swim around and find their second host, who is the snail.
 After the parasite infects the snail, it will develop in it.
 The snail will excrete other parasitic larvae in the water.
-Such larvae are known as the cercariae which swim around in the water looking for water animals.
+Such larvae are known as the cercariae, which swim around in the water looking for water animals.
 Then, the cycle continues.

-These larvae can live for 24 hours while it hunts for a host to live and continue the cycle.
+These larvae can live for 24 hours while hunting for a host to live and continue the cycle.
 Thus, if you swim in infected water, some of the worms can land on your skin.

 Outlook for Swimmer’s Itch

-During summer, swimmer’s itch is a common ailment at different parts of the world.
+During summer, a swimmer’s itch is a common ailment in different parts of the world.
 The rash can clear up on its own without experiencing further complications.
 As soon as the rash is gone, you can have a pigmented spot where the pimple was for some weeks.